Michiel-VL/GCSPET.jl/README.md

 - IO: reading in and writing out instances and solutions to the GCSPET
 - generation: create new instances using the original distributions, or using your own model.
 - validation: validate the correctness of a solution-file against an instance-file.
-- visualization: create and export visualizations to SVG, PNG, ... (functionality provided through [Luxor](https://github.com/JuliaGraphics/Luxor.jl))
+- visualization: create and export visualizations to SVG, PNG,...

 ## IO